Trigger warning: This article contains references to domestic violence, as do many of its outbound links.

 Speaking to the BBC, high-profile campaigner Rachel Williams said she believes domestic violence, and potentially homicides, will escalate as social distancing restrictions in the UK continue.

-If you or someone you love have been affected by any of the issues mentioned in this piece, contact Refuge's UK-wide 24-hour helpline on 0808 2000 247 or contact the Helpline via the contact form at www.nationaldahelpline.org.uk.
+If you or someone you love have been affected by any of the issues mentioned in this piece, contact Refuge's UK-wide 24-hour helpline on 0808 2000 247 or contact them online via live chat or message.
 In an emergency, call the Police on 999 and press 55 when prompted if you can't speak.

 This article was originally published on